The ‘Group of Death' at the FIFAWorld Cup was designated Group I, though it finished in a somewhat predicatble manner.

 Norway

 Erling Haaland is the obvious place to start.
-The Man City striker netted 16 times during qualifying, which was 11 more than anyone else in Norway's qualifying group.
-Alexander Sorloth is another reliable source of goals, while Martin Odegaard is the chief creator.
+The Man City striker netted 16 times during qualifying, which was 11 more than anyone else in Norway's qualifying group, and he has so far found the back of the net four times at the World Cup.

-Dark horses so often end up coming up short in tournament football, but it's hard to imagine this Norway team failing to get out of the group.
+Dark horses so often end up coming up short in tournament football, but now that Norway have advanced out of the group, many believe that they could defy expectations in the knockouts.

 Senegal